Understanding the cell as an electrical circuit

 As both the membrane resistance (RM) and the membrane capacitance (CM) occur over the cell membrane, they are electrically parallel (see Figure 1A).
 Such a circuit of parallel resistance (R) and capacitance (C) is known as an RC circuit.
 RC circuits are commonly used in electronics as basic filters to select particular input frequency ranges.
 Similarly, the cell membrane acts as a filter on current or voltage injected into the cell.

 Figure 1.
 Basic schematic of the electrical properties of a plasma membrane.
 A: A circuit diagram showing the membrane capacitance and membrane resistance in parallel to each other.
-B: Traces showing a voltage step (top) and the resulting current response (bottom) for a simple plasma membrane being voltage clamped.
+B: Traces showing a command voltage step (top) and the resulting current response (bottom) for a simple plasma membrane being voltage clamped.

 Basic voltage clamp experiment